syqtju/syqtju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-He is a PhD student majoring in Optoelectronics and Photonic Technology.
-He is currently studying at the school of Precision Instrumentation and Optoelectronic Engineering of Tianjin University.
-His laboratory is the ultrafast laser laboratory([ULL](https://ull.tju.edu.cn)), and his research work mainly focuses on the exploration and development of ultrafast laser technology.
-His academic pursuit stems from a strong interest in several key areas: the generation and application of optical frequency combs, the precision measurement capability of dual-comb, laser radar ( LIADR ), and long-range target tracking.
+I am a PhD student in Optoelectronics and Photonic Technology at the School of Precision Instrumentation and Optoelectronic Engineering, Tianjin University.
+As a member of the ultrafast laser laboratory([ULL](https://ull.tju.edu.cn)), my research focuses on the advancement of ultrafast laser technologies.
+My primary research interests include the generation and application of optical frequency combs, dual-comb precision metrology, LiDAR (Light Detection and Ranging), and long-range target tracking.

 # 🔥 News